reactome/interactors-core/README.md

 ### Extras

 * Logs: The logs are stored in logs/ directory
 * parser-messages.txt: This file stores all the parser messages.
-Any oddity is written on it.
+Any oddity will be written on it.